Rhythm On The City Wall OUT NOW

 This is The Place Now Available

 I'm really pleased to announce that I now have more copies of my debut album 'This Is The Place' available.
 I've been out of stock for about a year and a half now but I've finally managed to get some more pressed.
 I listened to it when the new pressings arrived and it brought back a lot of nice memories of my first experience in a studio.
+I like to think that I've moved on and developed my style a bit more since then, but I still get people telling me how much they enjoyed this album, and for some it's actually their favourite.
 If you'd like to purchase a copy you can buy one from the shop.I'm looking forward to getting back into the studio soon to start work on my third release.

 New video of 'With Your Eyes Closed'

 A couple of weeks ago I went exploring in the Kent countryside and found a cool place called Perry Woods.
-I decided it'd be nice to make a video there, so the next day, myself and Zu Cohen took a camera and filmed this.
+I decided it'd be nice to make a video there, so the next day, we (my wife and I) went out and shot this.
+It was a bit noisy as the birds were in full voice but it was quite peaceful.
+It looks like I'm pirched up quite high but I was actually sat on a fallen tree.
 It's a new song and will more than likely be on the next release.
 Hope you enjoy it.